casey/degenerate/man/src/programming.md

    bounds, wrap them back in bounds
 4. Sample the source image at those coordinates if they are in bounds, otherwise use the current default color
-5. If the pixel is inside of the current mask, apply the operation, otherwise use the original color
+5. If the pixel is inside of the current mask, apply the color transformation, otherwise use the original color
 6. Save the generated pixel to the destination image

 ## API